Antifragile (EP)

 Antifragile is the second extended play by South Korean girl group Le Sserafim, released by Source Music on October 17, 2022.
 It contains five tracks, including the lead single of the same name.
 Antifragile marks their first release as a quintet, following the departure of Kim Ga-ram in July 2022.

+The album debuted at number two on the Circle Album Chart and was certified million by the Korea Music Content Association (KMCA) for selling 1,000,000 units.
+In the United States, it debuted at number 14 on the Billboard 200, becoming the group's first entry on the chart.

 Background and release

 On September 1, it was revealed that Le Sserafim would be making their first comeback with new music in the fall.
 Through a short video clip published on September 19, Le Sserafim announced the title and release date of their upcoming extended play (EP).
 Source Music then shared the EP's physical release details on social media platforms.
 Three sets of concept photos titled "Midnight Onyx", "Iridescent Opal" and "Frozen Aquamarine" were also revealed in the weeks leading up to the release of Antifragile.
 The track samplers and track list were released on October 3 and 4, respectively.
 The music video for the lead single was released prior to the EP.